-Cowley Antique Mall very appropriately operates in two buildings which are historic to the towns that they are in.
-In Arkansas City, our location is in the Zadie Block building, and in Winfield, our location is in the S.H.
-Myton building.
-Read more about these historic buildings below!
+Cowley Antique Mall very appropriately operates in a are historic section of Arkansas City, in the Zadie Block building.
+Read more about this historic building below!

 Zadie Building History

 The “Zadie Block” is a late 19th & 20th Century Classical Revival construction and is a part of the Arkansas City Historic District.
 The building is first recorded in 1912.
 It is listed in 1912 and in 1925 as housing a barbershop and a billiard hall.
 210 was listed at that time as housing “Eagle Jewelry”.
 In 1930, the jeweler changed hands and became “Eiffler”.

 In 1938 the building was first listed as separate addresses with 208 an 210 and housing a Townsend’s Department Store.
 In 1947, it was listed as a furniture store and shows 208 and 210 as a single store, separate from 206.
 Also at that time, the upstairs of 206-210 is listed as “Zadie building” with eight different professional offices recorded doing business therein.

 By 1952, Sears was listed as occupying 208, and Kroger at 210.
 In 1962, Gambles replaced Kroger.
 In 1976, 208-210 housed Litwin’s Western Wear.
 In 2011, 208-210 became Summit Antique Mall, and in 2017 it changed ownership to become Land Rush Antique Mall and underwent extensive renovation

 In 2018 it was again purchased by the current owner due to unfortunate medical circumstances of the previous owner and the antique mall was retained.

 Cowley Antique Mall is your source for a variety of retail items including Antique Furniture, Primitives, Vintage Jewelry, Kitchen Collectibles and more.